tayze-e/Smart-Farming-Advisor/README.md

 ## Features

-- Enter a location and crop (maize, cassava, tomato, or rice) to get planting advice
+- Enter a givn location and crop (maize, cassava, tomato, or rice) to get planting advice
 - Fetches live weather forecasts (rainfall, temperature, soil moisture) from the Open-Meteo API
 - AI-generated planting advice via the Gemini API, combining crop knowledge with live weather
 - Automatic rule-based fallback advice if the Gemini API is unavailable